 To diagnose this cancer, doctors remove a sample of tissue from the endometrium to be analyzed (biopsy).

-Usually, the uterus and fallopian tubes are removed, often followed by radiation therapy and sometimes by chemotherapy.
+Treatment usually involves removing the uterus, ovaries, and fallopian tubes and sometimes involves removing nearby lymph nodes, often followed by radiation therapy and sometimes by chemotherapy or hormone therapy.

-Endometrial cancer is more common in developed countries where the diet is high in fat.
+Endometrial cancer is more common in high-income countries where obesity rates are high.

-Other factors increase risk because they result in a high level of estrogen but not progesterone.
-They include the following:
+Conditions that result in a high level of estrogen and a low level of progesterone include the following:

-Starting menstrual periods (menarche) early, reaching menopause after age 52, or both
+Starting menstrual periods (menarche) early, reaching menopause late (after age 52), or both

 Not having any children